distributed-system-analysis/smallfile/README.md

 Synchronization
 --------------

+For non-kubernetes environments,
-A single directory is used to synchronize the threads and hosts.
+a single directory is used to synchronize the threads and hosts.
 This may seem problematic, but we assume here that the file system is not very busy when the test is run (otherwise why would you run a load test on it?).
 So if a file is created by one thread, it will quickly be visible on the others, as long as the